 Students will complete 33 credits together in cohort fashion, finishing their degree in two years.
-Candidates who already hold a master's degree may complete 30 credits to be eligible for the Wisconsin licensure.
+Candidates who already hold a master's degree may complete 30 credits to be eligible for licensure in Wisconsin.
 In some cases, previously completed courses may count toward licensure requirements.

 Students also have the option to take an additional three-credit course that is offered during the summer term.
 This course, in combination with the coursework required for the Principal Licensure degree, will qualify graduates to earn the Wisconsin Director of Instruction licensure.
 If students have previously completed a Wisconsin Principal Licensure certification program, they should contact the program director for details about additional coursework that may be required to receive the certification.